theobald-software/kb.theobald-software.github.io/content/_xtract-is/determining-the-azure-cluster-ID.md

 -  Within the tab **Connections** select *Integration Runtimes* -> *[integration runtime name]* (in the given example: *ADF-IR-XIS2*).

-The Azure Cluster ID is composed of the name of the Data Factory and the name of the Integration Runtime.<br>
+The Azure SSIS-IR Cluster ID is composed of the name of the Data Factory and the name of the Integration Runtime.<br>
 Syntax example: `Microsoft.DataFactory/factories/[data factory name]/integrationruntimes/[integration runtime name]`.<br>
 Syntax in the given example: `Microsoft.DataFactory/factories/ADF-XIS-YW/integrationruntimes/ADF-IR-XIS2`